 Storage

-The registry component of the router stores these registrations in memory with automatic cleanup based on TTL.
+The registry component of the router stores these registrations in memory.
 At runtime, it performs lookups based on these registrations to determine which broadcasts should receive each incoming message.